Lead Tracking (Signup)

 The customerKey you pass here should be the same identifier you later use as:

-customer_keyin the lead/sale APIaffitor_customer_keyin Stripe metadata :::
+customer_keyin the tracking APIaffitor_customer_keyin Stripe metadata

 Example inside a signup flow